4 most popular spread betting strategies

 To enter a trade, you could open the trade directly or place a limit-entry order at the key levels.
 The order will be filled when the price breaks above or below the support or resistance levels.

-For instance, if you were looking at Crude Oil trading at $165 while the market has been consolidating for a couple of weeks now.
+For instance, if you were looking at crude oil trading at $165, while the market has been consolidating for a couple of weeks now.
 You predict through your analysis that the price will likely break upwards, where you could place a buy limit-entry order at $170.

 If the price breaks above the resistance level, the order will be filled, and your trade will be open; however, if the price doesn’t reach that level, your order won’t be filled.

-It might also be essential to remember that breakouts won’t always happen ideally; sometimes, it will be a fake out, either as a bull trap or a bear trap.
+It might also be essential to remember that breakouts won’t always happen ideally; sometimes, it will be a fake-out, either as a bull trap or a bear trap.
 This is where the market will break out of a key level only to reverse again shortly afterwards.

 Reversal spread betting strategy